-Students who have been recommended for expulsion from their regularly assigned school may have their expulsion modified allowing the student to attend an alternative program.
+Students who have been recommended for expulsion from their regularly assigned school may have their expulsion modified allowing the student to attend or be admitted to an alternative program.
 After review by a Child Welfare and Attendance hearing officer and consultation with the parent, child, and the school's administrator, the student may be referred to an Alternative Program.
 The parent/guardian and student must sign an agreement that the student will attend school regularly and follow all school rules and regulations.
 Entry level will be the grade the student was in immediately preceding the expulsion.
-Parents/Guardians will be responsible for transporting student to and from the alternative school site.